HandsOnDataViz/book/docs/HandsOnDataViz.md

 *None* to *Master*.
 </p>

-Note: GitHub recently announced it plans to change the default branch from *Master* to *Main* to eliminate its master-slave metaphor.
+Note: **TODO:** GitHub recently announced it plans to change the default branch from *Master* to *Main* to eliminate its master-slave metaphor.
-**TODO:** Update repos, text, and screenshots when this happens.
+GitHub recommends waiting until later in 2020 for their system to support this change.
+When that happens, we need to update repos, text, and screenshots.
+See more at
+<a href="https://github.com/github/renaming" class="uri">https://github.com/github/renaming</a>

 1. Scroll back down to *Settings &gt; GitHub Pages* to see the web address where your live map has been published online, and